UW-geophysics-edu/ess-107-intro-to-ice/README.md

 - Human and social aspects of the cryosphere
 - Natural hazard impacts on communities

-**Quantitative Assignment #1** ([Link to JupyterHub](https://sermeq.ess.washington.edu/jhub/) -- Requires UW NetID)  Quantify the cryosphere and its human impacts.
-Students will identify a feature of interest such as a permafrost region, glacier, ice cap, or ice-covered lake.
-After a discussion of Open Science principles, students will use open datasets to quantify the physical properties and societal relevance of this feature.

 #### II.
 Earth’s Cryosphere Today and in the Future

 2. Seasonal Ice and Snow ([Slides](https://docs.google.com/presentation/d/1f9Hm6U3LkJjOfsfK4Fuo6sDCnAw0LtZxKCqUYgHubrY/edit?usp=sharing))